BrianStricker/The-Perfect-Setlist/README.md

 The Perfect Setlist III.ipynb (*data analysis with visuals and final conclusion*)

-If you already have a preferred IDE, simply clone this repo and open the above notebooks.
+If you already have a preferred IDE *(def. at bottom)*, simply clone this repo and open the above notebooks.
 If you have Anaconda installed, simply use your base Conda environment.

 **Installation**